-Symptoms of a yeast infection;
+Symptoms of a yeast infection include;

 If you believe your pooch to have a yeast infection within their ear, please visit your veterinarian as soon as possible so that they’re able to diagnose the problem and help your furry friend get back to full - non-smelly ear - health.

 Another common cause for bad-smelling dog ears is an allergy – environmental or dietary.
 Almost half of the canine ear infections are caused by an allergic reaction due to thriving bacteria and yeast.
-For both of these potentially harmful aggressors to grown, they need the optimum environment...and an allergic reaction is perfect for providing this.
+For both of these potentially harmful aggressors to grown, they need the optimum environment...
+And an allergic reaction is perfect for providing this.

 Your dog’s ear canal is similar to the letter ‘L’.
 No matter what breed, all canine ears will have this shape formation.
 However, due to this design, there are areas of the ear canal, deep within that is the perfect environment for fungus and bacteria to grow.

-Dogs with floppy ears; Beagles, Basset hounds, English cocker spaniels, and Cavalier King Charles spaniels are more prone to ear infections, as moisture can be trapped easily, with less airflow into the ear canal.
+Dogs with floppy ears; Beagles, Basset hounds, English cocker spaniels, and Cavalier King Charles spaniels are more prone to ear infections, as their pendulous ears restrict air flow and moisture is trapped easily within the canal.

 As you can see from above, there are many different potential causes of smelly dog ears.
 From sweet to putrid, any pungent smell emitting from your pup’s ears is a cause for concern.
 Seeking medical advice is paramount to help you resolve the issue, as a neglected ear infection or illness could lead to hearing loss…